 - Maple Syrup

-- Grease a 9 x 13 inch baking dish with butter or oil.
-Arrange 5-6 slices of the bread, wide side down, in the bottom of the baking dish.
-Spread a thin layer of the pureed pumpkin over each slice of bread.
+- Grease a 9 x 13 inch (23x33 centimeter) baking dish with butter.
+Arrange the cubed bread in an even layer across the bottom of the baking dish.